Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 Organic Search

-Search results generated by search engines’ algorithms, as opposed to paid or sponsored results.
+Unpaid search results are generated by search engine algorithms.
+This is opposed to paid advertisements or sponsored listings.

 P